 Strong EV and Hybrid Selection

-California’s EV market is one of the largest in the country.
+California is the largest EV market in the country, with more than 2.5 new EVs sold in the state in 202.
 If you want a Tesla, Rivian, Lucid, or a plug-in hybrid, California usually offers more options and better availability than other states.

 Lease Returns and Fleet Turnover